pingidentity/terraform-provider-identitycloud/docs/resources/certificate.md

 ### Required

 - `certificate` (String) The PEM formatted certificate.
-- `private_key` (String) The private key for the certificate.
+- `private_key` (String, Sensitive) The private key for the certificate.
 For security reasons, only insert requests include this field.

 ### Optional